 The Helinox One is nearly identical in design to our Swing Trek LiteFlex Hiking umbrella.
-It is a very close second, earning our Top Pick for Hiking, with the same fantastic rain protection, incredible light weight, and impressive durability.
-It does not do as well as a sun shade as the Swing Trek, and it does not have a handy mesh shoulder sling to carry it when closed.
+It is a very close second with the same fantastic rain protection, a low weight, and impressive durability.
+It does not do as well as a sunshade as the Swing Trek, and it does not have a handy mesh shoulder sling to carry it when closed.
 Otherwise, it is a highly competitive model in a flashy and fun red canopy with blue aluminum fixed-length shaft.

 Helinox One Review

 Cons: Slightly longer shaft compared to other lightweight trekking umbrellas